Bambade/bambade.github.io/_posts/2021-07-11-linear-transformers.md

 ![](/static/img/linear_transformers/longformer-1.png)

 Figure (a) shows the self-attention pattern in the standard transformer.
-If we restrict each item to only attend to a window of size $$w$$, this is the windowed attention pattern in (b).
+If we restrict each item to only attend to a window of size $w$, this is the windowed attention pattern in (b).
 It is similar to convolutions, and hence suffers from lack of global context.
 The context can be extended without increasing computation by using a dilated attention, as in figure (c).
 The actual longformer uses task-specific global attention in addition to windowed or dilated attention in each layer, as shown in (d).
 The elements which get this "global" attention are chosen based on the task ---  for example, the `[CLS]` token is used for global attention in classification tasks, while for QA, all the question tokens receive global attention.

 An important detail in the Longformer paper is the implementation of such an attention pattern.
 The authors provide a custom CUDA kernel to implement such "banded" matrix multiplication, since it cannot be naturally implemented using existing functions in PyTorch or Tensorflow.
 Their implementation is available [here](https://github.com/allenai/longformer).